 - Why do I need a church school (aka cover school, umbrella school, etc...)?
 In the State of Alabama, we do not have a homeschooling law.
-We have a church school law.
-In order to legally homeschool in Alabama, you must be enrolled in an Alabama-based church school such as Everest Academy.
+We have a church school law, tutor law, and private school law.
+In order to legally homeschool in Alabama, you must be enrolled in an Alabama-based church school such as Everest Academy, utilize the tutor law, or join a private school.
 Please see a full listing of the laws below.

 - Can my child return to a school setting after homeschooling?
 Yes.
 The new school will probably require a copy of a transcript for the work completed at Everest Academy.
 Please see information below.

 - Will the new school test my child for grade placement?
 Not normally, but it is up to the new school.
 Please note that there is not a law that dictates what the public/private school may require from a homeschooler entering their school.
 They could request samples of work, testing, etc. It is completely up to them as to what they may require.
 It is up to each parent to research requirements and regulations of other schools including public schools, private schools, church schools, and colleges when considering enrollment in these institutions.

 - Past School Records & Immunization Forms: Everest Academy does not hold any past school records.
 If the school before Everest sent in any records, they have already been forwarded to you.

 - VERY IMPORTANT: You cannot legally be enrolled in two schools at one time.
 When you enroll in another school, you legally withdrew yourself from Everest Academy.

 For excellent information on homeschooling in Alabama, please look here: